Common questions about AutoStore

-No. In the most situations the system will continue running.
-The AutoStore software module XHandler is taking over the failed robot and will try to fix the error situation without stopping the system.
-Only in situations that cannot be handled automatically or there is a risk of robot collision will the system stop.
+No. In most situations, the system will continue running.
+The AutoStore software module XHandler takes over the failed robot and will try to fix the error situation without stopping the system.
+Only in situations that cannot be handled automatically or where there is a risk of robot collision, will the system stop.

 The ACS software plans and controls the robot traffic to ensure robots do not collide.
 The robot reports its position continuously to the ACS software.
 The robot driving control is done by the motor encoder and secured by two different track sensors for each direction.

 Estimated lifetime for the Chairman AGM 12105T battery used in AutoStore R5: System runs 8 hours a day, 5 days a week: 8 years.
 System runs 16 hours a day, 5 days a week: 4 years.
 System runs more than 16 hours a day, more than 5 days a week: 2 – 4 years.

 R5: The robot weight including batteries is 148 kg (326.28 lbs).
 With a maximum loaded bin, this would be 148 kg +30 kg + ~5 = ~183 kg (326.28 lbs + 66 lbs + ~11 = 403.44 lbs).

 R5 uses 12V/105Ah AGM batteries (lead acid – Absorbed Glass Mat) as a standard.

 This is really case orientated.
 A rough rule of thumb is 25 bin presentations per robot per hour +/-, but even up to 40 bins/robot is possible.
 Simulation can test this.